Counties 1 Cumbria: 2021–22

-Participating teams and location

 The teams competing in 2021–22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.

 Outgoing teams St Benedicts and Cockermouth were promoted to North 2 West, and Windermere, who finished 12th but did not return, competed in the Cumbria 2 Shield (Group 1) instead.
 Silloth, who finished 11th, were initially due to compete but withdrew before the season began.
 Consequently the league was reduced from 13 sides to 9.